In This Article:

 The Power of Conditioning

-If you listen to self hypnosis audio recordings, I think that’s great!
+If you listen to self hypnosis audio programs, I think that’s great!
 Listening to hypnosis programs is a commitment to conditioning your mind, just like regular exercise is a commitment to conditioning your body.

 After all, do you think it’s possible to go to the gym one time and be “done” with exercise for the rest of your life?
+Of course not!

 It takes a regular and consistent amount physical activity just to MAINTAIN your health and well being.
 You’re never done.